Rivka Basman Ben-Hayim: Early life

-Rivka Basman was born in Wilkomir, Lithuania to parents Yekhezkel and Tsipora (née Heyman).
+Rivka Basman was born in Vilkmergė, Lithuania on 20 February 1925, to parents Yekhezkel and Tsipora (née Heyman).
 While in school, she and her friends were excited to read the poems and stories of Kadya Molodowsky, a Yiddish woman writer.
 Basman's father and her younger brother Arele were killed by the Germans in the Baltic.
 During World War II, Basman spent about two years in the Vilna ghetto.
 After that she was sent to the Kaiserwald concentration camp in Riga.

 Basman started writing poetry at Kaiserwald in order to cheer up fellow inmates.
 When the camp was liquidated, she saved her poems by smuggling them out in her mouth.
 After liberation, Basman lived in Belgrade from 1945 to 1947.
 While there she married Shmuel "Mula" Ben-Hayim and with him engaged in smuggling Jews out of Europe and past the British naval blockade to enter Mandate Palestine.

 Education

 In 1947 Basman made aliyah and then joined Kibbutz HaMa'apil.
 She received her teaching diploma from the Teachers' Seminary in Tel Aviv.
 She also studied literature while in New York at Columbia University.
 At her kibbutz she taught children and also joined the Yiddish poets' group Yung Yisroel ("Young Israel") While on the kibbutz she wrote and published her first volume of poetry, Toybn baym brunem (Doves at the Well), in 1959.